-- This is the first vivid memory of childhood.
+This is the first vivid memory of childhood.
 Why have I never written it all down before?
 Maybe because the pan falls with a clatter and the oil swims towards the twittering bird.
-Mummy flattens her forearm on the table stopping the seething flood. - As she does so she pleads with the bird to fly away, but quietly so as not to ruffle his feathers.
+Mummy flattens her forearm on the table stopping the seething flood.

+1 Cakes made of dough and fried in oil.

+2 Portable gas stove.
-But my brother clambers off the chair as if he has all the time in the world.

-Sensing danger, the twittering gives way to a wail and the giraffe's patches flare on the restive walls - and the giraffe's patches flare on the restive walls.
+As she does so she pleads with the bird to flyaway, but quietly so as not to ruffle his feathers.
+But my brother clambers off the chair as ifhe has all the time in the world.
+Sensing danger, the twittering gives way to a wail and the giraffe's patches flare on the restive walls.

-Ma gives a savage scream that echoes across the decades and cauteriseso my childhood like a long scar.
+Ma gives a savage scream that echoes across the decades and cauterises • my childhood like a long scar.